This example shows how to:

 The model opens and the PreLoadFcn loads parameters for the model to the MATLAB workspace.
 The peak voltage,

 To allot enough time to see the effects of parameter-tuning on the target machine,

-configure the application to run until you stop the simulation, set the simulation
+configure the application to run until you stop the simulation by setting the simulation

 stop time to

 Adjust the step size for real-time simulation.
 At the MATLAB command prompt, enter:

-ts = 4e-5;
+ts = 8e-5;

 Configure the model for code generation using Simulink Coder and Simulink Real-Time.

-Generation pane, click Browse and
+System target file, click Browse and

 In the System Target File Browser window, click OK.

-Open the Report pane.
+Open the Code Generation > Report pane.

-tg = slrt
+tg = slrealtime

 The code report opens after the code download.